web3privacy/constitution/4-stewards.md

 # 4. The Stewards

+> They hold the space, so the community can fill it.

 Stewards are the guardians of this Constitution and the overall health of the Web3Privacy Now community.
 They are servant-leaders, chosen for their wisdom, temperament, and dedication to our core principles.

 **This is not a traditional board of directors.** Stewards do not set strategy, dictate projects, or manage day-to-day activities.
 Their role is purely to fulfill two specific, critical functions: to act as impartial counselors in disputes and as guardians of our foundational principles and assets.
 They hold the space, so the community can fill it.